nguyenvanhuan243/pumpfun-smart-contract-solana/README.md

 # Pump.fun Smart Contract
-Tools for Pump.fun
 This is the Rust/Anchor smart contract for Pump.fun, which includes functionalities to add virtual liquidity pools (LP), remove LP, and create Raydium Pools.

-### Please use it and follow me on github

-### Available to share the demo url

-### Contact
-For any questions, please reach out to @rust_sol_dev on Telegram or rust_sol_dev on Discord.

-### Features
-Token Listing: View a comprehensive list of Pumpfun tokens.
-Market Cap Sorting: Quickly identify tokens with the highest market cap.
-Market Cap Filtering: Filter out tokens with a market cap below $15,000.
-Social Links: Access social media links (Twitter, Telegram, Website, Pumpfun link).
-Fast Swap: Execute fast swaps using Bonkbot, Pepeboost, and GMGN Sniper Bot with a single click.
-Cross-Platform Support: Compatible with both mobile and PC, offering light and dark modes.
-Progressive Web App (PWA): Add Pump.fun to your desktop for an enhanced experience.

 ### Transactions
 You can review the transactions for removing virtual LP and creating Raydium Pools in this smart contract: